sirlensalot/sirlensalot.github.io/talks/parsing-ny-haskell-2018.md

 - Longer success paths must happen in `try`
 - Atto is ... different (but not in `parsers`)

-## Now, how to write a non-Char stream parser?
+## Now, how to write a non-`Char` stream parser?

-- Semantics are hard, performance harder
+- Semantics are hard
+- Performance is harder
-- If only a parser library supported arbitrary streams
+- If only a parser library supported arbitrary streams ...

 # Megaparsec 6.x to the rescue

-## `Stream` typeclass for arbitrary token stream support
+## `Stream` typeclass for arbitrary input streams

 ```haskell
 class (Stream s, MonadPlus m) => MonadParsec e s m where ...